 Based on the company’s 2025–2026 forecasts, key financial indicators were expected to rise further, which should positively impact dividend payouts and the share buyback program, ultimately leading to an increase in the stock price.

-On 5 February, The Walt Disney Company released its report for Q1 fiscal 2025, which ended on 28 December 2024.
+On 5 February, The Walt Disney Company released its financial results for Q1 of fiscal year 2025, which ended on 28 December 2024.
 Below are its key highlights:

 Revenue by segment: